dlshq/computer-tips/002-printer-fix.md

 * Click **Cancel all documents** to cancel the printing of all the documents
 * Wait until all documents are removed from this screen

+## Step 2 - Remove/clear any stuck paper inside the printer by opening the printer

-## Restart the printer spooler service
+## Step 3 - Restart print spooler service

 * In **Type here to search**, type: **services** as given below
 ![alt](images/computer-tips_000027.png)